t4sk/t4sk.github.io/video-scripts/functions.md

 }
 ```

-How about a simple one dimensional array, unfixed size?
+How about a regular one dimensional array?
 Will it compile?

 It does.
 Great!